AlessioCoser/alessiocoser.github.io/_drafts/why-i-avoid-orms.md

 ### A bit of code
 I will take the [birthday greeting kata](http://matteo.vaccari.name/blog/archives/154.html) as an example.

-The purpose of this kata is to learn about the hexagonal architecture, and how to shield your domain model from external APIs and systems.
+The purpose of this kata is to learn about the hexagonal architecture, and how to **shield your domain model from external APIs and systems**.

 The given task is to write a program that loads a set of employee records from a flat file and then sends a greetings email to all employees whose birthday is today.

-In particular I want to focus on the database communication part.
+In particular I want to focus on the **database communication** part.

 As suggested by the article linked above, for that part I would use a repository pattern (or Facade-Adapter combo) so I can abstract away the implementation details from my domain logic.